Scholars’ Spotlight – The Carradine Family: Part I

 Although critically well-received, Shane didn’t last long before being canceled.
 After this, David was typecast as a supporting actor and often a villain for several Western television shows.
 These included The Violent Ones (1967), Young Billy Young (1969), and The Good Guys and the Bad Guys (1969).

-Rise Of The Grasshopper
+Rise of the Grasshopper

 David’s typecasting led to professional frustration.
 Unlike his father, who fully embraced his iconic horror type-casting, David pushed back against his work as a villain in Westerns.
 He took a year off acting in films or television in 1971 but was back in action in 1972 when he was cast as a lead in Martin Scorsese’s first feature film, Boxcar Bertha.